gddickinson/ai_agent/README.md

 2. Add platform-specific sensor and actuator implementations
 3. Create a configuration section for the new platform

+### Extending Autonomy

+1. Add new thinking modes to the `AutonomyModule`
+2. Implement custom topic selection or interest development algorithms
+3. Create new memory consolidation methods for autonomous thoughts

 ## How It Works

 The agent operates through several parallel processing loops: